 Step-By-Step Guide: How to Create a Showstopping Salon Website

 If you dream in nail colors and ombre highlights, then this one’s for you.
 We know running a beauty salon is no easy walk in the park.
 Between the physical work involved in helping the rest of us here look our best and staying on top of every business transaction, there’s a lot of sweat (alongside the hairspray and leave-in conditioner) that goes into keeping your salon up and running.
-Creating a website that is as fabulous as your hairstyling skills is essential for getting the word out about your shop and offering your clients the most convenient customer experience.
+To offer your clients the most convenient customer experience, you'll want to create a website that is as fabulous as your hairstyling skills.

 We get that you would probably rather be spending your time doing what you love most: visualizing all of the possible ‘afters’ you can create from everyone who walks through the door.
 But the process of designing a site is actually quite painless, and you’ll feel the impact that benefits like enhanced publicity and the convenience of an online scheduling tool will have on your business.
 Plus, your eye for good style already gives you a headstart on the process.
 Whether you are a hair or nail salon, a barber or a massage spa, read on for the step-by-step guide to launching your beauty salon’s very own business website.